gardener/gardener/docs/usage/openidconnect-presets.md

 - If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occurs.

-> Note: Due to the previous requirement if a `Shoot` is matched by both `OpenIDConnectPreset` and `ClusterOpenIDConnectPreset` then `OpenIDConnectPreset` takes precedence over `ClusterOpenIDConnectPreset`.
+> **Note:** Due to the previous requirement, if a `Shoot` is matched by both `OpenIDConnectPreset` and `ClusterOpenIDConnectPreset`, then `OpenIDConnectPreset` takes precedence over `ClusterOpenIDConnectPreset`.

-### Simple ClusterOpenIDConnectPreset example
+### Simple ClusterOpenIDConnectPreset Example

-This is a simple example to show how a `Shoot` is modified by the ClusterOpenIDConnectPreset
+This is a simple example to show how a `Shoot` is modified by the ClusterOpenIDConnectPreset:

 ```yaml
 apiVersion: settings.gardener.cloud/v1alpha1